-Authors Prue Bartlett (Experienced Environmental Consultant) and Stephen Bloomfield (Principal - Ecology) have been endorsed by DPE as suitably qualified and experienced to prepare the BMP.
+Authors Prue Bartlett (Experienced Environmental Consultant) and Stephen Bloomfield (Principal - Ecology) have been endorsed by DPHI as suitably qualified and experienced to prepare the BMP.

-Mr Mark Hammond (BenvSc (hons)), Quality and Environment Manager with Cleary Bros, provided a range of information presented in this document, as well as reviewing the draft and approving the final version for release.
+Mr Mark Hammond (BenvSc (hons)), Quality and Environment Manager with Cleary Bros, provided a range of information presented in this document, as well as reviewing the draft and approving the final version for release, and subsequent minor updates to ensure continuous improvement.